How to schedule an SMS in Ruby

 Ruby sms example: SendScheduledSms.rb

 In the following video, we present you with the process of downloading the source code of the project.
 The video will start with downloading the project files and will take you all the way to the opened project file.
 The video will show you how to download the project file and open it with the help of Notepad.
-This 36-second long video is detailed and contains all the information you need to successfully complete the download process
+This 36-seconds-long video is detailed and contains all the information you need to successfully complete the download process

-Video 1 - How to download and open the file above
+Video 1 - How to download and open the file above (Video tutorial)

 The example code